ErnestAsena/Predicting-Car-Prices/README.md

 # Predicting-Car-Prices
 In this project I will be writing a model to predict the price of used cars using features as Engine Volume, Brand, Year of Manufacture, Engine Type and Body Type

+I go through the dataset and clean it, check  OLS assumptions, relax some of them, perform feature scaling and finally fit a regression model to the data.
+Finally, I evaluate it's performance.